TolstoyDotCom/more-speech/README.md

 application using the same handle at the same time, so the only "new" information is the handle you searched.
 If you don't want to reveal you searched a specific handle, then don't choose to upload the data.

+The app writes a log file in the `logs` directory.
+If filing a bug report, please provide the relevant parts of the log file and sanitize it beforehand such as by replacing paths, the testing account handle/password, etc.

 Licensing
 ------
 The source code is licensed under the The Apache Software License, Version 2.0, see LICENSE.
 The application includes many components from others and those are covered under their licenses (see the licenses directory in the application download).
 The Java Native Access library is dual licensed and is used in this application under The Apache Software License, Version 2.0.

+The Windows version bundles the JRE from Oracle Corp and is redistributed under the Oracle Binary Code License Agreement for the Java SE Platform Products and JavaFX (see [this](http://www.oracle.com/technetwork/java/javase/terms/license/index.html) ).
+No JavaFX components are included.

+The Windows version bundles a version of Firefox from PortableApps.
+That was installed and run once to create a profile and change some settings.
+No other modifications were made.

 Can they do that?
 ------